wanted2/caineng.in/www/_posts/2021-02-15-aws-vpc-aurora-postgresql-odoo-crm-deployment.md

 * _The number of users_: Odoo license will be applied on the number of employees.
 Note that, employees who report their timesheet are counted as users.
 New customers obtain a 15% discount for each user at the time of this post.
 * _The number of apps_: Only CRM app is coming with the base Odoo Enterprise.
 The price of each additional app ranges from 4 to 8 dollars.
 * _Where do you host Odoo?_: There are 3 hosting types: Cloud hosting, on-premises, and [Odoo.sh platform](https://www.odoo.sh/).
 The first two options add no extra costs.
 You will pay by yourself to Cloud provider (AWS, IBM Cloud, etc.) or server costs.
-For the third option, the [Odoo.sh platform](https://www.odoo.sh/), you can find a simulation below with a 50-employee company, using 50GB of data every month, 1 staging environment, and they will pay about 3,384.40 dollars monthly.
+For the third option, the [Odoo.sh platform](https://www.odoo.sh/), you can find a simulation below with a 50-employee company, using 50GB of data every month, 1 staging environment, and they will pay about 207.20 dollars monthly.
+I follow the rule-of-thumb as discussed [here](https://www.odoo.com/forum/help-1/how-many-workers-do-i-need-with-odoo-sh-145771).
+1 worker would be equal to 25 users, then for 50 employees, we would like to have 3 workers.

 ![](/assets/img/odo.sh-pricing.png)
 *Source: [https://www.odoo.sh/pricing](https://www.odoo.sh/pricing)*